FrancescBars/Magma-funcions-on-Quotient-Modular-Curves/README.md

 apcoefficient:=-2;// Corresponds to E61a the a_p-coefficient of the q-expansion of the associated modular form which appears in Jacobian decomposition of quotient modular curve
 NondegreedmaptoEC:=MapdegreedtoEC(p,degree,bound,apcoefficient,FpnpointsQuotientCurve);
 print NondegreedmaptoEC ;// List if any of the set (p^n, Integer) n<bound such that |X_0(N)/W_N(F_{p^n})|-degree*|EllipticCurve(F_{p^n})|=Integer, thus no degree map //between quotient modular curve to such elliptic curve defined over the rationals if the list is not empty, recall p does not divide N. In the example with
-//this method we know that there is no degree two map over the rationals from X_0(366)/<w_61,w_2> to the elliptic curve E61a, by use F_9-points.
+//this method we know that there is no degree two map over the rationals from X_0(366)/<w_61,w_2> to the elliptic curve E61a, by counting F_9-points.
 ```
 - For $X_0(308)/\langle w_4,w_7 \rangle$: compute its genus, $\mathbb{Q}$-Jacobian decomposition and number of $\mathbb{F}_{p^n}$-points with $p\nmid N$.
 On non existence of degree $d$ maps to certain elliptic curves that appears in the Jacobian decomposition.